anteCedens/readme-writing-workspace/README.md

 This is why the "bag breakdown" (items cost, delivery cost, bag total) is displayed where it is in the bar view.
 This actual rendering works, but is completely unintentional originally, and I seem to have no control over it.

+There is space left on the product_detail page (i.e., when the product's image is displayed, the layout is as is, with space to the right) because that was space planned for a product description - a short passage about the book taken from Amazon ("language" is to be scrapped in the models for instance, and "description" is to be used instead).

 #### **_Deployment_**

 ##### **_Local Deployment_**